 County Audits to Be Released on Monday

-FRANKFORT, Ky. – Mike Harmon, Kentucky’s 47th Auditor of Public Accounts, has announced his office will release the following county audits on Monday, July 17, which will be posted on the web at auditor.ky.gov:
+FRANKFORT, Ky.
+(July 21, 2017) – Mike Harmon, Kentucky’s 47th Auditor of Public Accounts, announced his office will release the following county audits on Monday, July 24, which will be posted on the web at auditor.ky.gov:

 2016 Audits